 WHY PHYSICS?
 A student who takes active learning (as opposed to lecture) high school physics is three times more likely to earn a STEM degree than a student whose last high school science course was chemistry.
 Also, physics greatly enhances science & math literacy of citizens.

 1) A student who completes a physics course in high school is twice as likely to earn a STEM bachelor's degree as a student whose highest science course is chemistry (Tyson et al., 2007).

 2) Active learning (hands-on, minds-on) high school physics programs almost double again the number of students who intend to major in STEM (TIMSS, 2000).

 3) Active learning high school physics classes score highest in the world, in science & math literacy (TIMSS, 2000)!

 4) One year of physics most strongly correlates with STEM career interest (Sadler et al., 2014).

-RECOMMENDATIONS: State Departments of Education should target funds for research-validated professional development (PD) for high school physics & chemistry teachers.
-For ESSA requirements & action see http://modeling.asu.edu/modeling/ConvincingDocuments.html.
+RECOMMENDATIONS: The federal government (through State Departments of Education) should re-instate funding for research-validated professional development (PD) for high school physics & chemistry teachers.
 Statewide or regional programs are needed.
 PD should be intensive (90 contact hours); it should focus on physics & chemistry content and how to teach the content effectively.
 It should be face-to-face and in summer.
-(Long-term, NSF summer institutes for teachers need to be re-instated, too.
+(Long-term, NSF summer institutes for science teachers need to be re-instated, too.
 This would take an act of Congress.)